dramenti/symmetry/README.md

 ##About

-A line of symmetry detector that (sort of) implements the reflection detection in the research paper [Detecting Symmetry and Symmetric Constellations of Features] (http://www.cse.psu.edu/~yul11/CourseFall2006_files/loy_eccv2006.pdf) by Loy and Eklundh.
+A line of symmetry detector that (sort of) implements the reflection detection from this Computer Vision research paper:

+[Detecting Symmetry and Symmetric Constellations of Features] (http://www.cse.psu.edu/~yul11/CourseFall2006_files/loy_eccv2006.pdf) by Loy and Eklundh.

 ##To Run